-Blended learning is a combination of both online study and traditional face to face teaching.
+Blended learning is a combination of both online study and traditional face-to-face teaching.
 While it can be carried out in a number of different styles, a simple way to imagine blended learning is spending only a half of a course in the classroom, lab or lecture hall.
 The other 50% is spent studying remotely via video lessons or lectures, downloadable reading materials, discussion forums, group video calls, online quizzes, tests and assignments.

 Blended learning has been on the rise for a number of years, but now with the Coronavirus pandemic changing the way we interact with others, it looks like it’s here to stay.